 While we saw signs for it, we didn’t imagine it would be as high as it was.
 I think it may be even higher than the High Steel Bridge I checked out in the west coast on another, future road trip that I’ll share, but in the meantime, here is the only picture I could take of this bridge and sadly, it wasn’t good (there are hikes and scenic routes under it, but we didn’t make the turn into the right area soon enough, so we decided to continue east to the Blue Ridge Mountains:

-When we finally reentered the Blue Ridge Mountains, we couldn’t find the Blue Ridge Parkway road and instead elected to travel up road 220 which ended up being VERY scenic and HIGHLY recommended (Want to see more scenic roads?).
+When we finally reentered the Blue Ridge Mountains, we couldn’t find the Blue Ridge Parkway road and instead elected to travel up road 220 which ended up being VERY scenic and HIGHLY recommended (Want to see more scenic roads in America?).

 While on that road, we found a very nice waterfall and pathway to it.
 The waterfall is called Falling Spring Falls: